convox-legal/console-terms/terms.md

 Convox may change these terms in the future.
 Convox will post changes to <https://console.convox.com/terms> with a new "last updated" date.
 If you have an Account, Convox will notify you of changes by e-mail to the address provided for your account, by a message on Convox Console, or both.
 If you do not have an account, Convox may notify you of changes by a general announcement via Convox Console, but it is up to you to check for changes to these terms.
 After receiving notice of changes to these terms, you must accept those changes to continue using Convox Console.
 You accept changes to these terms by continuing to use Convox Console.
-Convox may change, suspend, or discontinue Convox Console at any time without notice or liability to you.
+Convox may change, suspend, or discontinue Convox Console or any Service Plan at any time without notice or liability to you.

 ## Convox Policies